 Our faculty members are dedicated teachers, experienced industry professionals and committed scholars.
 They empower students to become skilled and confident business professionals for the 21st century.

 Faculty provide personalized attention in small classes, where students can be creative and collaborative.
 Their research efforts deepen our engagement with the community and inform their teaching.

 The Accounting, Finance and Economics Department provides students with varied career options in high demand.
 Students can leverage faculty connections with local business and national CPA firms.
-Sutdents learn how monetary systems and large-scale economies apply to a variety of areas, including investment banking and global business.
+Students learn how monetary systems and large-scale economies apply to a variety of areas, including investment banking and global business.

 Students gain technical expertise, develop critical thinking skills and graduate ready for positions as auditors, budget analysts or staff accountants.

 This unique, 150-hour degree program offers a combined bachelor’s in Accounting and Computer Information Technology, both extremely marketable to employers.

 Students develop a solid foundation of economics and business principles.
 With targeted case studies, students see direct examples of economic issues and understand global implications.

 Students in this degree program learn about financial management.
 They study corporate finance and global markets and often pursue careers in banking and investment.

 Faculty in the Management Department help students develop the knowledge and skills needed to manage people effectively and collaboratively in local or global organizations.
 Students learn a holistic view of organizations, focused on social responsibility, individual development, and integrity.

 Emphasizing leadership, critical thinking, problem-solving, communication, and teamwork, this degree program empowers students to become confident and capable professionals across multiple industries.